Love in the first degree

 Satu Vilkama (International Relations with French 2002) and Andrew Spratley (Artificial Intelligence 2002) became a couple after living as housemates on Coombe Road with their friends Nick and Annicken, in their second year of university.
 Satu recalls their long distance relationship starting when she moved to France for a year abroad.

 "Following graduation I moved to Finland in 2008 after gaining a traineeship at the Finnish Foreign Ministry and Andy followed me here a year later in summer 2009.
-We are now both living in Helsinki and are getting married in the summer, 10 years after meeting at Sussex. ßÏßÏÊÓƵ and Brighton will always have a special place in my heart."
+We both live in Helsinki and have been married since 2013, 10 years after meeting at Sussex. ßÏßÏÊÓƵ and Brighton will always have a special place in my heart – we still visit the UK regularly to see family."

 Yugin Teo and Amy Prior

-Yugin Teo (English 2001) and Amy Prior (Geography 2001) started going out in 2003 when Amy was in her final year and Yugin was a DPhil student.
+Yugin Teo (DPhil English 2001) and Amy Prior (Geography 2001) started going out in 2003 when Amy was in her final year and Yugin was a DPhil student.

 "We were both part of the Meeting House community and met through the activities there.
-We got married in the Meeting House on 9 September 2006 in a lovely ceremony conducted by Gavin Ashenden that everyone still remembers fondly.
+We got married in the Meeting House on 9 September 2006 in a lovely ceremony that everyone still remembers fondly.

 "We both still live in Brighton.
 Amy has recently finished her training to be a primary school teacher and I am currently working at ßÏßÏÊÓƵ as an Associate Tutor in the Schools of English and Media, Film and Music, and as a Projects Coordinator in the School of Education and Social Work."